-Question: I make resolutions that I feel will help me get more out of life, but no matter how well I start off, I can’t seem to keep up the momentum.
+Question: I make resolutions that I feel will help me to be a better person, but no matter how well I start off, I can’t seem to keep up the momentum.
 What can I do to stick with my resolutions and get the results I want?

 Answer: You’re not alone.
 It’s difficult when we feel we’re not making progress in the areas we know we need to improve in.
-As much as we try and as many resolutions as we make, we sometimes can’t seem to break bad habits or form new good ones.
+As much as we try, and as many resolutions as we make, we sometimes can’t seem to break bad habits or form new good ones.
 That can become so frustrating and disappointing that we eventually lose faith that we can change.
 Because we’ve tried before and failed, we feel we might as well give up.

 Though you may sometimes feel that way, the change you desire is possible.
 You are God’s creation, and like the loving Father He is, He’s very interested in every aspect of your life.
-He’s ready, willing, and able to give you what you need to be truly happy, make progress, and live up to your full potential.
+He’s ready, willing, and able to give you what you need to truly make progress and live up to your full potential.
 So if you’re willing to let God help you, then you’ll get the results you’re looking for.
 All He needs is your cooperation and for you to put forth effort in the right direction.
-If you’ll do what you can do, then He will do the rest.
+If you do what you can do, then He will do the rest.